Niklikescode/portfolio/README.md

 Whilst the following is something I absolutely do not condone - I completed this project with zero help from fellow developer peers, and relied entirely upon documentation and tutorials.
 I know for a fact that leaning on peers for help would have cut the time to complete the project considerably, however not doing so was a deliberate choice to learn things the hard way.

 This is silly.
 Never do this.
 Always ask for help.
-Got it?
-Good... let's move on.

 ## Future Scope 🤖

 - I'll be implementing an email server into the site instead of it currently sending the user to their default email provider.
 - Adding a Certificates page
-- Adding a photo reel and a game (just for fun)
+- Adding a photo reel (just for fun)
+- Adding a game (again, just for fun)

 ## Acknowledgements 👏🏽